About the Center and its services

 Counseling Center staff members do not generally contact students and ask them to come in or inquire about their mental health.
 It is our belief that counseling is most effective when it is voluntary, and students often perceive such calls as intrusive.
 If a situation exists in which the Center receives information that a student is in imminent danger as a result of a psychological problem, a wellness check will be initiated, and, when needed, appropriate law enforcement or emergency medical personnel will be contacted.
 The Center will contact parents in situations where a student's physical safety or well-being is at risk, when such contact can add to the student's safety.

-Because of mental health laws and confidentiality restrictions, we cannot provide any information about your son/daughter without a written release giving specific permission to do so.
+Because of mental health laws and confidentiality restrictions, we cannot provide any information about your student without a written release giving specific permission to do so.
 Students can sign a Release of Information form, which allows the counselor to verify attendance, report on progress, or discuss aspects of the therapy.
-We encourage you to ask your child to sign a release if you want reports about attendance or progress.
+We encourage you to ask your student to sign a release if you want reports about attendance or progress.
 We encourage students to communicate directly with their parents about their treatment.

-We do not initiate calls to parents unless their son/daughter requests the call be made or we determine, due to immediate safety concerns, it is in the best interest of the student to call a parent.
+We do not initiate calls to parents unless their student requests the call be made or we determine, due to immediate safety concerns, it is in the best interest of the student to call a parent.

 Although we cannot give out information to parents unless the student has signed a release, we can listen to parents' concerns.
 Frequently parents do have insights into the situation that are helpful to the student and to the process of therapy.
-We will let your son or daughter know you have called (and we will present your involvement/concerns in a positive way) and attempt to help them with the issues raised.
+We will let your student know you have called (and we will present your involvement/concerns in a positive way) and attempt to help them with the issues raised.

-If a serious personal situation is affecting your student's academic standing or ability to keep pace with his/her course work, the Center staff can serve as a liaison with the academic units in the University (such as deans' offices, college advisors and faculty members).
+If a serious personal situation is affecting your student's academic standing or ability to keep pace with their course work, the Center staff can serve as a liaison with the academic units in the University (such as deans' offices, college advisors and faculty members).

 Counselors are available Monday-Friday from 8am-5pm (508.999.8648/8650) to consult with parents and others.
 Counselors can offer parents and others suggestions for helping the student, provide information about resources available on and off-campus and suggestions about how to encourage the student to make an appointment to see a counselor.